 Commonly available as a dried powder, dulse flakes, or as whole pieces, it makes a great natural salt replacement for soups and stews and can be sprinkled over most any meal

-Containing a much higher ratio of dietary minerals than land plants, consuming sea vegetables like Palmaria palmata helps to provide more essential mineral-rich nutrients to the body in an easily digested whole food format.
+Containing a much higher ratio of dietary minerals than land plants, consuming sea vegetables like dulse helps to provide more essential mineral-rich nutrients to the body in an easily digested whole food format.

 Dulse is also abundant in complex polysaccharides or long chain sugars.
 These dietary glyconutrients are helpful for building immune health, nourishing the skin, soothing inflammation and detoxifying the body.

-Dulse is a reddish purple marine macroalgae that is scientifically classified as a red seaweed.
-It typically grows off rocky shores in northern latitudes with colder temperatures that are more conductive to its growth and life cycle.
+Dulse is a reddish-purple marine macroalgae that is scientifically classified as a red seaweed.
+It typically grows off rocky shores in northern latitudes with colder temperatures that are more conducive to its growth and life cycle.
 All seaweeds need adequate sunlight for the process of photosynthesis and is the reason they normally attach to rocks growing in more shallow coastal marine environments.

-Palmaria palmata contains all the dietary minerals, but is particularly high in iodine, iron and potassium, in addition to being a good source of manganese, sodium, calcium and zinc.
+Dulse contains all the dietary minerals but is particularly high in iodine, iron and potassium, in addition to being a good source of manganese, sodium, calcium and zinc.